Business Schools Implement a New Selection Criteria

 There is a commonly used phrase in our culture that appears on coffee cups, bumper stickers, and wall posters that is offered as a recipe for happiness and success in life’s journey.
 Specifically, Live, Love and Laugh, or the 3L’s, can be seen in homes and offices across our country.
 With today’s economic, political, and social challenges, these words of wisdom may seem a bit simplistic and optimistic to some, when they are in fact more important than ever.

-time, a changing workforce expects more out of the work environment, just as companies expect more out of their workers.
+With all the devices that keep us connected to the office 24/7, perhaps we need a reminder that a healthy life-work balance doesn’t necessarily start with work.
+Success is not burnout and living must be more than working.
+At the same time, a changing workforce expects more out of the work environment, just as companies expect more out of their workers.
 When employees love what they do, engagement and productivity both rise.
 Leaders at all levels need to raise the bar to create cultures where people excel, where hard work and laughter exist together.

 And while I wholeheartedly agree Live Love and Laugh are incredibly important ingredients, I also think there is more to the recipe if the objective is true success.